 Omega Healthcare Investors (OHI) Outpaces Stock Market Gains: What You Should Know

 Wall Street will be looking for positivity from Omega Healthcare Investors as it approaches its next earnings report date.
-The company is expected to report EPS of $0.75, down 11.76% from the prior-year quarter.
+On that day, Omega Healthcare Investors is projected to report earnings of $0.76 per share, which would represent a year-over-year decline of 10.59%.
 Our most recent consensus estimate is calling for quarterly revenue of $248.88 million, down 3.32% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Omega Healthcare Investors.
+Investors might also notice recent changes to analyst estimates for Omega Healthcare Investors.
 These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.18% higher within the past month.
-Omega Healthcare Investors is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.23% higher.
+Omega Healthcare Investors is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, Omega Healthcare Investors is holding a Forward P/E ratio of 9.12.
-Its industry sports an average Forward P/E of 12.25, so we one might conclude that Omega Healthcare Investors is trading at a discount comparatively.
+Valuation is also important, so investors should note that Omega Healthcare Investors has a Forward P/E ratio of 9.19 right now.
+For comparison, its industry has an average Forward P/E of 12.25, which means Omega Healthcare Investors is trading at a discount to the group.

-Meanwhile, OHI's PEG ratio is currently 5.63.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The REIT and Equity Trust - Other industry currently had an average PEG ratio of 2.19 as of yesterday's close.
+Investors should also note that OHI has a PEG ratio of 5.68 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+REIT and Equity Trust - Other stocks are, on average, holding a PEG ratio of 2.19 based on yesterday's closing prices.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.